 My dog and I love Kongs.
 He gets one almost every single time that I leave the house.
 He eats his dinner out of his Kong some days.
 And when I’m recording podcast episodes, you bet I use a Kong to keep him occupied!

 But my boyfriend is allergic to peanut butter, and besides, peanut butter isn’t the healthiest snack for daily consumption.
-My dog is an athlete and my best friend, and I don’t want to shorten his life or career with unhealthy snacks!
+My dog is an athlete and my best friend, and I like to fuel him with the best I can.

 With the help of many other dog trainers, I’ve created a mega list of (mostly healthy) things to put inside of a Kong besides peanut butter.